thomas-haslwanter/statsintro/rst/statsDistributions.rst

 the *t-distribution*, and converges for larger values towards the normal distribution.

-A very frequent application of the t-distribution is in the calculation of confidence intervals:
+A very frequent application of the t-distribution is in the calculation of `Confidence intervals`_:

 ::